mathigatti/MusicVideoMaker/README.md

 ### Step 2: Check everything is fine

 It might be good before generating the final video to check that the scenes to will be used look fine.
 You can delete any clip that you don't like.
-You can also just mix or delete section folders.
+You can also just mix or delete scenes folders.

 ### Step 3: Using scenes to create music video